MuhammadIbneRafiq/DC3/README.md

-# Capstone Data Challenge Group 3
+# Group 3
-## JBG060 2025-2026 Q1
+## JBG060 Capstone Data Challenge  2025-2026 Q1
 This repository contains the code for the course JBG060 Capstone Data Challenge .
 Please read this document carefully as it has been filled out with important information.

 ## Code structure

 ## Environment setup instructions
-### Environment setup instructions for non-gpu-equipped devices
+### Environment setup instructions for non-GPU-equipped devices
-### Environment setup instructions for gpu-equipped devices
+### Environment setup instructions for GPU-equipped devices

 ## Argparse
 Argparse functionality is included